-- all participants to negotiate in good faith, seriously address all aspects of the agreed agenda, and make every effort to reach a comprehensive agreement; - a comprehensive agenda for the negotiations as a whole to be adopted by agreement and each participant to be able to raise any significant issue of concern to them and receive a fair hearing for those concerns without their ability to do so being subject to the veto of any other party in the negotiations; - no negotiated outcome to be either predetermined or excluded in advance or limited by anything other than the need for agreement.
+- all the key relationships to be covered; - all participants to negotiate in good faith, address seriously all aspects of the agreed agenda, and make every effort to reach a comprehensive agreement;

+- a comprehensive agenda for the negotiations as a whole to be adopted by agreement and each participant to be able to raise any significant issue of concern to them and to receive a fair hearing for those concerns without their ability to do so being subject to the veto of any other party in the negotiations; - no negotiated outcome to be either predetermined or excluded in advance or limited by anything other than the need for agreement.

-Sinn Féin say that they can, "with credibility" seek an IRA ceasefire "when a meaningful and inclusive process of negotiations is genuinely being offered".
-Such a process already exists and Sinn Féin will join it once there is a genuinely unequivocal restoration of the IRA ceasefire.
+Sinn Fein say that they can, "with credibility", seek an IRA ceasefire "when a meaningful and inclusive process of negotiations is genuinely being offered".
+Such a process already exists and Sinn Fein will be invited to join it once there is a restoration of the IRA ceasefire, on a basis that is genuinely unequivocal.
 We can see no cause for further uncertainty, prevarication or delay.
-Sinn Féin must now seek an immediate and unequivocal ceasefire.
+Sinn Fein should now seek an immediate and genuinely unequivocal ceasefire.

-Question 2 What are the practical implications of these commitments for the inclusion of Sinn Féin in a meaningful negotiating process?
+What are the practical implications of these commitments for the inclusion of Sinn Fein in a meaningful negotiating process?

-Answer: The practical implication is that for Sinn Féin to participate in these negotiations, there needs to be an unequivocal restoration of the IRA ceasefire.
+The practical implication is that for Sinn Fein to participate in these negotiations there needs to be a restoration of the IRA ceasefire, on a basis that is genuinely unequivocal.

 A comprehensive negotiating process exists which is statutorily open to Sinn Fein if the requirements in paragraphs 8 and 9 of the Ground Rules are met.
-As soon as those requirements are met, the Secretary of State must, in accordance with the statute, invite Sinn Féin to nominate its team to participate in the negotiations.
+The Secretary of State must, in accordance with the statute, invite Sinn Fein to nominate its team to participate in the negotiations as soon as he considers those requirements are met.

-The Government statement of 28 November 1996 set out the process which would follow the declaration by the IRA of an unequivocal restoration of the ceasefire, in order to ensure that assurances were in place that any new ceasefire was intended to be genuinely unequivocal, ie lasting and not simply a tactical device.
+The Government statement of 28 November 1996 set out the process which would follow the declaration by the IRA of a restoration of the ceasefire, in order to ensure that assurances were in place that any new ceasefire was intended to be genuinely unequivocal, ie lasting and not simply a tactical device.
 The Secretary of State is also committed to consulting the Irish Government.